isofinly/evrz-hackathon/README.md

 - **Archive Support:** Accepts RAR, ZIP, and 7z archive formats.
 - **Review Preview:** Sends paginated preview of the review results.
 - **Review Download:** Provides a button to download the full review report as a PDF file.
+- **RAG:** Uses RAG to provide context for the model.
+- **Small LLM:** Uses Mistral-nemo 12B model for delivering comprehensive review requiring less than 20GB of VRAM.

 ## Setup